 A bottom-up, local-level approach is essential to meeting emissions reduction targets across all sectors.
-Local level climate and energy solutions identified using a bottom-up, local level approach represent an essential and under-developed aspect of Ireland's climate and energy governance,
+Local level climate and energy solutions identified using a bottom-up, local level approach represent an essential and under-developed aspect of Ireland's climate and energy governance, funding, and policy framework.
+While a national policy and governance framework is in place, all climate and energy projects take place within a local context.

-Best-in-class European examples of this type of approach (6), have been shown many times to be highly effective at delivering projects, solutions and engagement.
+Best-in-class European examples of this type of approach^{2,3} have been shown many times to be highly effective at delivering projects, solutions and engagement.
 This trajectory in EU policy can also be seen in the latest proposal for a recast Energy Efficiency Directive - member states must:

-- Encourage regional and local authorities to prepare local heating and cooling plans in municipalities with a total population greater than 35,000. - Support involvement of local stakeholders and participation of the general public. - · Consider the needs of local communities.
+- Encourage regional and local authorities to prepare local heating and cooling plans in municipalities with a total population greater than 35,000. - Support involvement of local stakeholders and participation of the general public. - Consider the needs of local communities.